ClickSend/clicksend-mcp-server/README.md

    - Make sure the phone number starts with "+" and the country code

 2. "Invalid credentials"
-   - Double-check your ACCOUNT_SID and AUTH_TOKEN.
+   - Double-check your CLICKSEND_USERNAME and CLICKSEND_API_KEY.
 You can copy them from the [ClickSend Dashboard](https://clicksend.com)

 ## Contributing